MMS Marketing – What Marketers Need to Know

 It’s because of this that it’s critical for marketers to include an “SMS fallback message” whenever they send an MMS message.
-This SMS fallback message will be sent instead of the intended MMS message, if for some reason the mobile device isn’t able to accept an MMS message.
+This SMS fallback message will be sent instead of the intended MMS message if for some reason the mobile device isn’t able to accept MMS messages.

 MMS Subject Lines

 Another unique thing about MMS messages is that mobile marketers can include a subject line in their messages, similar to email marketing.
 The ability to add a subject line to a message is not available when sending an SMS message.